baloneys/dynabackend/README.md

 A: Nope!
 The Manager tool handles everything.
 Just fill in the fields and click Tagify.

 **Q: Can I modify the scripts?**
 A: Absolutely!
 They're UdonSharp so they're readable and editable.
-Just don't redistribute the modified versions.
+Just don't redistribute modified versions.

 **Q: Will this break when VRChat updates?**
 A: I'll do my best to keep it compatible.
 If an update breaks something, hit me up on Discord.

 **Q: Is this Quest compatible?**
-A: It should be!
+A: Yes!
 The scripts are simple and optimized.
 Test your world on Quest to be sure.

 **Q: Can I use this in commissioned worlds?**
 A: Yes!
 Commercial use is allowed.
 See the license for details.

-**Q: How do I update to a new version?**
-A: Just import the new package over the old one.
-Unity will update the files.

 **Q: What's the difference between Simple and Colored scripts?**
-A: Simple uses one TMP and has a detection area.
+A: Simple parses one TMP and has a detection area.
 Colored supports multiple TMPs with rich text formatting but no detection area.
 Simple is easier for most use cases.

 **Q: When should I use "Detect Players Anywhere"?**
-A: Use `false` (default) for location-specific detection like chairs or game zones.
-Use `true` for global displays like "Current World Champion" that should work anywhere.
+A: Use `false` (default) for trigger-based games.
+Use `true` if your game should always parse tags regardless of player position.

-**Q: Why does the Detection Area go on the Root GameObject and not the triggers?**
+**Q: Why does the Detection Area go on the Root GameObject?**
 A: This is by design for Simple script.
 It creates one shared detection area rather than individual ones per trigger.
-For more granular control, use triggers with their own colliders or switch to the Colored script.

 **Q: Can I mix preset and manual TMPs/Triggers?**
 A: Yes!
 Enable "Manual Configuration" and add your own entries.
 They'll be combined with the preset's configuration.

-**Q: What happens if I click "Fetch" after adding manual entries?**
-A: Manual entries are cleared when you load a new preset.
-Add your manual entries after fetching!

 **Q: The button says "Modify" - will it break my setup?**
 A: Nope!
 The manager detects existing scripts and updates them safely.
-You can modify settings and re-apply without losing your configuration.

-**Q: Can I have multiple presets on one GameObject?**
+**Q: Can I have multiple game systems on one GameObject?**
 A: Not recommended.
 Each trigger gets one script.
-If you need multiple behaviors, use separate GameObjects or manual configuration.
+Use separate GameObjects for different games.

 **Q: What's the "🔍 Debug: Show Active Arrays" button for?**
 A: It shows exactly which TMPs and Triggers the manager will use when you click Tagify.
 Super useful for troubleshooting!